astronomer/airflow-guides/guides/airflow-snowflake.md

 ## DAG Authoring with the Astro SDK Python

-The Astro SDK Python is an open source DAG authoring tool maintained by Astronomer that allows you to write DAGs based on how you want your data to move by simplifying the data transformation process between different environments.
-It allows you to focus solely on writing execution logic, without having to worry about Airflow orchestration logic.
+The Astro SDK Python is an open source DAG authoring tool maintained by Astronomer simplifies the data transformation process between different environments, such that you can focus solely on writing execution logic without worrying about Airflow orchestration logic.
 Details like creating dataframes, storing intermediate results, passing context and data between tasks, and creating Airflow task dependencies are all managed automatically.

-> **Note:** The Astro SDK is currently in a **preview release** state.
+> **Note:** The Astro SDK is currently in a preview release state.
 It is not yet production-ready, and interfaces may change.
 We welcome users to try out the interface and [provide us with feedback](https://github.com/astronomer/astro-sdk).

-The Astro SDK Python supports Snowflake as a data warehouse, and can be used to simplify ETL workflows with Snowflake.
+The Astro SDK Python supports Snowflake as a data warehouse and can be used to simplify ETL workflows with Snowflake.
 For example, the following DAG moves data from S3 into Snowflake, performs some data transformations, and loads the resulting data into a reporting table.

 ```python
 from datetime import datetime